Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_tempo_and_snowflake/getting_started_with_tempo_and_snowflake.md

 At this point, you will be a Worksheet showing SHOW TABLES; you are now ready to use Tempo as explained below

-The application comes with its own warehouse (TEMPO_WH) and compute pool (TEMPO_COMPUTE_POOL) with the following specs, which will be used for container services runs.
+The application creates with its own warehouse (TEMPO_WH) and compute pool (TEMPO_COMPUTE_POOL) with the following specs after running the `startup` procedure, which will be used for container services runs.

 ### TEMPO_WH
 - **Type**: Snowpark Optimized